 Optometry is how many years course?

-In Nigeria, if you gain admission to study Optometry at the university through JAMB UTME, you will study Optometry for four years.
-If you gain admission through direct entry, you will study this course for three years.
-And of course there is room for more years if you have extension; the aftermath of carryover courses.
+In Nigeria, if you gain admission to study Optometry degree course at the university through JAMB UTME, you will study Optometry for five years.
+If you gain admission through direct entry, you will study this course for four years.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Optometry is under which faculty in Nigeria?